-The duration of transaction T is denoted by t_T and refers to the time T executes until commit without contention (or equivalently, without interruption).
-The length of the longest transaction of a set S of transactions is denoted by $t_S^{max} := \max{K \in S} t_K$.
-If an adversary can modify the duration of a transaction arbitrarily during the execution of the algorithm, the competitive ratio of any online algorithm is unbounded: Assume two transactions T_0 and T_1 face a conflict and an algorithm decides to let T_0 wait (or abort).
-The adversary could make the opposite decision and let T_0 proceed such that it commits at time t_0 .
-Then it sets the execution time T_0 to infinity, i.e., $t{T_0} = \infty$ after t_0 .
-Since in the schedule produced by the online algorithm, transaction T_0 commits after t_0 its execution time is unbounded.
-Therefore, in the analysis we assume that t_T is fixed for all transactions T.2 We consider an oblivious adversary that knows the (contention management) algorithm, but does not get to know the randomized choices of the algorithm before they take effect.
+The duration of transaction T is denoted by $t_T$ and refers to the time T executes until commit without contention (or equivalently, without interruption).
+The length of the longest transaction of a set S of transactions is denoted by $t_S^{max} := \max{K \in S} t_K$ .
+If an adversary can modify the duration of a transaction arbitrarily during the execution of the algorithm, the competitive ratio of any online algorithm is unbounded: Assume two transactions $T_0$ and $T_1$ face a conflict and an algorithm decides to let $T_0$ wait (or abort).
+The adversary could make the opposite decision and let $T_0$ proceed such that it commits at time $t_0$ .
+Then it sets the execution time $T_0$ to infinity, i.e., $t{T_0} = \infty$ after $t_0$ .
+Since in the schedule produced by the online algorithm, transaction $T_0$ commits after $t_0$ its execution time is unbounded.
+Therefore, in the analysis we assume that $t_T$ is fixed for all transactions T. We consider an oblivious adversary that knows the (contention management) algorithm, but does not get to know the randomized choices of the algorithm before they take effect.

 Each transaction consists of a sequence of operations.
 An operation can be a read or write access of a shared resource R or some arbitrary computation.
-A value written by a transaction T takes effect for other transactions only after Tcommits.
+A value written by a transaction Ttakes effect for other transactions only after T commits.
 A transaction either successfully finishes with a commit after executing all operations and acquiring all modified (written) resources or unsuccessfully with an abort anytime.
 A resource can be acquired either once it is used for the first time or at latest at commit time.
 A resource can be read in parallel by arbitrarily many transactions.
-A read of transaction A of resource R is visible, if another transaction B accessing R after A is able to detect that A has already read R. If B is unaware of A, the system consists of invisible readers.
+A read of transaction A of resource R is visible, if another transaction B accessing R after A is able to detect that A has already read R. We assume that all reads are visible.
+In fact, we prove in Section 4.4 that systems with invisible readers can be very slow.
 To perform a write, a resource must be acquired exclusively.
 Only one transaction at a time can hold a resource exclusively.
-This leads to the following types of conflicts: (i) Read-Write: A transaction B tries to write to a resource that is read by another transaction A. In case of invisible reads the system can detect the conflict at earliest when A tries to commit.
-However, in case B committed beforehand, A is forced to abort and no contention manager is called in this case. (ii) Write-Write: A transaction tries to write to a resource that is already held exclusively (written) by another transaction, (iii) Write-Read: A transaction tries to read a resource that is already held exclusively (write) by another transaction.
-A contention manager comes into play if a conflict occurs and decides how to resolve the conflict.
-It can make a transaction wait (arbitrarily long), or abort, or assist the other transaction.
+This leads to the following types of conflicts: (i) Read-Write: A transaction B tries to write to a resource that is read by another transaction A. (ii) Write-Write: A transaction tries to write to a resource that is already held exclusively (written) by another transaction, (iii) Write-Read: A transaction tries to read a resource that is already held exclusively (write) by another transaction.
+A contention manager comes into play if a conflict occurs.
+It decides how to resolve the conflict by making a transaction wait (arbitrarily long), or abort, or assist the other transaction.
 We do not explicitly consider the third option.
 Helping requires that a transaction can be parallelized effectively itself, such that multiple processors can execute the same transaction in parallel with low coordination costs.
 In general, it is difficult to split a transaction into subtasks that can be executed in parallel.
 Consequently, state of the art systems do not employ helping.
-If a transaction gets aborted due to a conflict, it restores the values of all modified resources, frees its resources and restarts from scratch with its first operation.
-A transaction can request different resources in different executions or change the requested resource while waiting for another transaction.

-1 Transactions are sometimes called jobs, and machines are sometimes called cores.
+&lt;sup>2Transactions are sometimes called jobs, and machines are sometimes called cores.

-2 In case the running time depends on the state/value of the resources and therefore the duration varied by a factor of c, the guarantees for our algorithms (see Section 5.3) would worsen only by the same factor c.
+&lt;sup>3In case the running time depends on the state/value of the resources and therefore the duration varied by a factor of c, the guarantees for our algorithms (see Section 6) would worsen only by the same factor c.